Farshid928/bash-scripts/README.md

 Transfer Last backup files of cPanel or Directadmin servers based on backup type (Compressed or Incremental).

 This scripts transfers backups to home directory and places it into a directoy named after the source server.

+3. <a href="https://github.com/Farshid928/bash-scripts/blob/master/sync-cluster-dns-cp.sh">sync-cluster-dns-cp.sh</a>: Sync dns zones in a cpanel clustered server.

+This script syncs dns zone(s) for all domains (main domain, parked doamin(s) and addon domain(s) in a cpanel cluster dns netwok.